Power Goldendoodle Adoption Process

 Upon receipt of your application, we will contact you to discuss questions you have for us, and questions we will ask to see if you are a good fit for the Goldendoodle puppy you're applying for.

 4.INITIATE PAYMENT IN FULL

-When your application is approved, we ask you to initiate payment by noon the next day to hold your puppy.
+When your application is approved, we ask you to initiate payment within a few hours to hold your puppy.
 Puppies go home 2-3 weeks after we choose families so this is timely to let payment clear before puppies fly.

 Power Goldendoodle Visitation Policy